- Business and Employment

 You might say I was a glutton for punishment by working at least 12 hours Monday through Friday and sometimes hours on Saturday and Sunday.
 The fact of the matter is that I needed money while attending college.
-I also required extra money for my family when I started out in a low pay grade with the federal government.
+I also required extra money for my family when I started out with a low pay grade with the federal government.
 Later I continued taking part-time jobs when I wanted extra possessions for my family.
 Money is a strange thing.
 You can never get enough of it, because according to a Taiwanese saying, "Money has four legs, but humans only two."

-In this article, I recall all of the part time jobs which I have had in my lifetime.
+In this article, I recall all of the part-time jobs which I have had in my lifetime.
 My work as a security guard and real estate agent are detailed in the links which I have to two hubs.
-I especially remember all of the years that I worked as a part time janitor.
+I especially remember all of the years that I worked as a part-time janitor.

 Working as a Postal Clerk

 My first part-time job as a postal clerk occurred in 1965.
 During the summer of that year, I was attending classes at the University of Wisconsin in Madison.
-At that time, I was living in the Lakeshore Halls dormitory, and found employment in the small post office outlet on campus servicing three two dormitories with a total of about 300 residents.
+At that time, I was living in the Lakeshore Halls dormitory and found employment in the small post office outlet on campus servicing three two dormitories with a total of about 300 residents.
 After attending classes in the morning, I worked Monday through Saturday from 1:00-5:00 selling stamps and sorting incoming mail.

 While attending graduate school at the University of Michigan in Ann Arbor, I briefly worked delivering pizzas in January of 1967.
 From about 7:00 p.m. until 1:00 a.m. four nights a week, my job was to deliver pizzas on and off campus.
-Unfortunately this work lasted only three or four days due to an accident which I had on Superbowl Sunday.
-It was my last delivery of the day, and on that foggy night I was rear-ended by a drunken motorist.
+Unfortunately, this work lasted only three or four days due to an accident which I had on Superbowl Sunday.
+It was my last delivery of the day, and on that foggy night, I was rear-ended by a drunken motorist.
 My boss almost cried when he saw me at the scene of the accident.
 Mr, Loy wasn't concerned about my physical condition, but rather by the damage to his vehicle.
-Luckily I wasn't hurt in the accident, but was fired on the next day when I reported to work.
+Luckily I wasn't hurt in the accident but was fired on the next day when I reported to work.

 Working as a Security Guard